web analytics

 Waqas Jawaid

-Waqas Jawaid is a multimedia journalist associated with ARY News.
+Waqas Jawaid is a digital journalist associated with ARY News.
 He tweets @arainwaqas27

 KARACHI: After Peoples Bus Service, Sindh Minister for Information and Transport Sharjeel Inam Memon has announced that government will launch a new bus service in Karachi in collaboration with a Chinese company, ARY News reported.